Chemical Property Prediction Under Experimental Biases: Experiments

-To apply the IPS approach, we require two GNN models, one for the propensity score function and the other for chemical property prediction.
-In the former, we use $T=3$ GNN layers and a logistic function as the final layer because the propensity score gives the probability that a chemical compound is observed.
-We use the ADAM~\cite{kingma2014adam} optimizer with no weight decay and a batch size of 64 for each iteration.
-We use a learning rate updating scheduler with an initial learning rate of $1e-5$; this reduces the learning rate by a factor of 0.7 until the validation error stops reducing for five training epochs.
-The validation datasets are randomly chosen to include 20\% of the training set and the test set.
-The optimized model that achieves the lowest validation error on the validation dataset is applied for inferring the importance.

-The chemical property prediction models also has $T=3$ GNN layers, and the other training settings are almost the same as those for the propensity score model.
-The validation set is 20\% of the training set.
-Because we have 12 target chemical properties, we train 12 different GNN predictors.
+The IPS approach required two GNN models, one for the propensity score function and the other for chemical property prediction.
+In the former, we used $T=3$ GNN layers and a logistic function as the final layer because the propensity score indicated the probability that a chemical compound is observed.
+We used the ADAM~\cite{kingma2014adam} optimizer with no weight decay and a batch size of 64 for each iteration.
+We used a learning rate updating scheduler with an initial learning rate of $1e-5$; this reduced the learning rate by a factor of 0.7 until the validation error stopped reducing for five training epochs.
+The validation datasets were randomly selected to include 20\% of the training and test sets.
+The optimized model that achieved the lowest validation error on the validation dataset was applied to infer the importance.
+The chemical property prediction models also had $T=3$ GNN layers, and the other training settings were almost the same as those for the propensity score model.
+The validation set was 20\% of the training set.
+Because we had 15 target chemical properties, we trained 15 different GNN predictors.